Treatment of Erectile Dysfunction (ED) in Men with Multiple Sclerosis (MS)

 A diagnosis of multiple sclerosis is made based on detailed history and investigation.
 An MRI scan of the brain is usually done, in addition to particular nerve and muscle testing.
 Cerebrospinal fluid analysis is also done.
 After a specific diagnosis of multiple sclerosis is made, it is necessary to be aware of the fact that multiple sclerosis is not always progressive.
 Multiple sclerosis is progressive in only 5% of patients.
 Sometimes, a single episode may occur with no evidence of relapse.
 In rare cases, erectile dysfunction may be the only symptom, making a diagnosis of MS difficult.

-Timely treatment of MS is important.
-Multiple sclerosis is usually treated by giving medications which act to diminish the response of the immune system including corticosteroids.
+The timely treatment of MS is important.
+Multiple sclerosis is usually treated by giving medications that act to diminish the response of the immune system including corticosteroids.

 Treatment of Erection Problems in Men with Multiple Sclerosis